Colorado & Regional Art

 The increasingly settled character of Colorado in the latter half of the 19th century made it possible for more artists to make a living from their artwork and from teaching.
 Not long after the founding of Colorado Springs in 1871 by General William Palmer, artists Thomas C. and Anne Lodge Parrish (aunt and uncle of artist Maxfield Parrish) relocated from Philadelphia, joining with architect and artist, Frank T. Lent, to set up the town’s first art school modeled on the academies in the eastern United States and in Europe.
 In the early 1880s in Denver John Harrison Mills organized a short-lived School of Design housed in the Tabor Grand Opera House (16th & Curtis), built by mining tycoon, Horace Tabor.

 In 1880 the University of Denver’s College of Music offered drawing and painting courses taught by Ida de Steiguer.
 She was the Dean of the College of Fine Arts (1883–1885), principal of the Department of Fine Arts (1884–1887) and later a teacher of art classes at the University of Denver’s Art School (1895).
 In 1895 English painter and teacher Henry Read opened his Students’ School of Art in downtown Denver, having relocated to the city from New York five years earlier.
-In 1910–1911 he constructed a freestanding building for his Students’ School of Art at 1311 Pearl Street, now part of Kirkland Museum.
+In 1910–1911 he constructed a freestanding building for his Students’ School of Art at 13th Avenue and Pearl Street, now part of Kirkland Museum and moved to Bannock Street.

 The small, but growing number of artists in Denver and Colorado Springs led to the formation of art organizations in both cities.
 In 1876 John Harrison Mills organized the Academy of Fine Arts Association of Colorado in Denver, an informal organization of artists, architects and leading professionals.
 Supplementing its work was the Denver Sketch Club (1880) reorganized a year later as the Colorado Association.
 It was supplanted by several short-lived groups after the mid-1880s, including the Denver Art Club and the Denver Paint and Clay Club.